ReqwerT/labfortasks/README.md

 4. Baremetal access information:

 Enter your access information in the `[baremetal:vars]` section in the `/libvirt/scriptsdeb/hosts.ini` file.
+5. SSH must be installed on the baremetal system, and root login must be enabled via the `sshd_config` file.

 ## Path Settings (Must Be Done)